Post Mortem Examination

 Flock Health Screening and Monitoring Programmes

-SAC Consulting Veterinary Services promotes flock health through the Premium Sheep and Goat Health Schemes focusing on EAE, Maedi Visna/CAE and Scrapie.
+SRUC Veterinary Services promotes flock health through the Premium Sheep and Goat Health Schemes focusing on Maedi Visna/CAE, EAE, Johne's Disease and Scrapie.

 Our animal health planning system provides a framework for vets and farmers to work together to record, monitor and improve flock health.